Is orthodontic treatment painful?

 How long does orthodontic treatment take?

-On average, orthodontic treatment takes approximately 18–30 months, depending on the complexity of each case and the patient’s cooperation, such as attending scheduled appointments and maintaining good oral hygiene.
+On average, orthodontic treatment takes approximately 18–30 months, depending on the complexity of each case and the patient’s cooperation, such as attending scheduled appointments and maintaining good oral hygiene.e.

 Will my facial appearance change after orthodontic treatment?